eclipse-sourceediting/sourceediting/README.md

 * https://projects.eclipse.org/projects/webtools.sourceediting/developer

-The project maintains the following source code repositories
+The project maintains the following source code repository (this is not a cloning URL):

 * http://git.eclipse.org/c/sourceediting/webtools.sourceediting

+The 5 other similarly named repositories have been merged into the main for some time.

 This project uses Bugzilla to track ongoing development and issues.